Operation Auca: Anthropologist views

-Some anthropologists have less favorable views of the missionary work begun by Operation Auca, viewing the intervention as the cause for the recent and widely recognized decline of Huaorani culture.
-Leading Huaorani researcher Laura Rival says that the work of the SIL pacified the Huaorani during the 1960s, and argues that missionary intervention caused significant changes in fundamental components of Huaorani society.
-Prohibitions of polygamy, violence, chanting, and dancing were directly contrary to cultural norms, and the relocation of Huaorani and subsequent intermarrying of previously hostile groups eroded cultural identity.
+Some anthropologists have less favorable views of the missionary work begun by Operation Auca, viewing the intervention as the cause for the recent and widely recognized decline of Waorani culture.
+Leading Waorani researcher Laura Rival says that the work of the SIL pacified the Waorani during the 1960s, and argues that missionary intervention caused significant changes in fundamental components of Waorani society.
+Prohibitions of polygamy, violence, chanting, and dancing were directly contrary to cultural norms, and the relocation of Waorani and subsequent intermarrying of previously hostile groups eroded cultural identity.

-Others are somewhat less negative—Brysk, after noting that the work of the missionaries opened the area to outside intervention and led to the deterioration of the culture, says that the SIL also informed the Huaorani of their legal rights and taught them how to protect their interests from developers.
-Boster goes even further, suggesting that the pacification of the Huaorani was a result of active effort by the Huaorani themselves, not the result of missionary imposition.
-He argues that Christianity served as a way for the Huaorani to escape the cycle of violence in their community, since it provided a motivation to abstain from killing.
+Others are somewhat less negative—Brysk, after noting that the work of the missionaries opened the area to outside intervention and led to the deterioration of the culture, says that the SIL also informed the Waorani of their legal rights and taught them how to protect their interests from developers.
+Boster goes even further, suggesting that the pacification of the Waorani was a result of active effort by the Waorani themselves, not the result of missionary imposition.
+He argues that Christianity served as a way for the Waorani to escape the cycle of violence in their community, since it provided a motivation to abstain from killing.

-Creative depictions
+Media depictions

 There have been several screen depictions of Operation Auca.
-The 2004 documentary Beyond the Gates of Splendor featured interviews with some of the Huaorani and surviving family members of the missionaries.
+The 2004 documentary Beyond the Gates of Splendor featured interviews with some of the Waorani and surviving family members of the missionaries.
 The 2006 drama film End of the Spear grossed over $12 million.

 Five Wives, an award-winning novel by Joan Thomas, centred on the surviving wives of the missionaries.